-- The COVID-19 pandemic continues to adversely impact our business, including our clinical trials, supply chain and business development activities. - We are a clinical-stage biopharmaceutical company with a limited operating history.
+- The COVID-19 pandemic continues to adversely impact our business, including our clinical trials, supply chain and business development activities. - We are a clinical-stage cell and gene therapy company with a limited operating history.
 We have incurred net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
-We have never generated any revenue from product sales and may never be profitable. - As a result of our history of losses and negative cash flows from operations, our consolidated financial statements contain a statement regarding a substantial doubt about our ability to continue as a going concern. - Our product candidates are in the early stages of development and we have a limited history of conducting clinical trials to test our product candidates in humans. - Our product candidates are based on novel technologies, which make it difficult to predict the timing, results and cost of product candidate development and likelihood of obtaining regulatory approval. - Serious adverse events, undesirable side effects or other unexpected properties of our product candidates may be identified during development or after approval, which could lead to the discontinuation of our clinical development programs, refusal by regulatory authorities to approve our product candidates or, if discovered following marketing approval, revocation of marketing authorizations or limitations on the use of our product candidates thereby limiting the commercial potential of such product candidate. - We rely on third parties to conduct our clinical trials and perform some of our research and preclinical studies.
+We have never generated any revenue from product sales and may never be profitable. - Our product candidates are in the early stages of development and we have a limited history of conducting clinical trials to test our product candidates in humans. - Our product candidates are based on novel technologies, which make it difficult to predict the timing, results and cost of product candidate development and likelihood of obtaining regulatory approval. - Serious adverse events, undesirable side effects or other unexpected properties of our product candidates may be identified during development or after approval, which could lead to the discontinuation of our clinical development programs, refusal by regulatory authorities to approve our product candidates or, if discovered following marketing approval, revocation of marketing authorizations or limitations on the use of our product candidates thereby limiting the commercial potential of such product candidate. - We rely on third parties to conduct our clinical trials and perform some of our research and preclinical studies.
 If these third parties do not satisfactorily carry out their contractual duties or fail to meet expected deadlines, our development programs may be delayed or subject to increased costs, each of which may have an adverse effect on our business and prospects. - We face substantial competition, which may result in others discovering, developing or commercializing products more quickly or marketing them more successfully than us. - We are highly dependent on our key personnel, and if we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy. - We are currently party to several in-license agreements under which we acquired rights to use, develop, manufacture and/or commercialize certain of our genetic engineering technologies and resulting product candidates.
 If we breach our obligations under these agreements, we may be required to pay damages, lose our rights to these technologies or both, which would adversely affect our business and prospects.

-- We will need to obtain substantial additional funding to complete the development and any commercialization of our product candidates.
+- Our collaborators may not devote sufficient resources to the development or commercialization of our product candidates or may otherwise fail in development or commercialization efforts, which could adversely affect our ability to develop or commercialize certain of our product candidates and our financial condition and operating results. - We will need to obtain substantial additional funding to complete the development and any commercialization of our product candidates.
 If we are unable to raise this capital when needed, we may be forced to delay, reduce or eliminate our product development programs or other operations. - If we are unable to obtain and maintain sufficient intellectual property protection for our platform technologies and product candidates, or if the scope of the intellectual property protection is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our products may be adversely affected. - If we are sued for infringing intellectual property rights of third parties, such litigation could be costly and time consuming and could prevent or delay us from developing or commercializing our product candidates.